e-sarkis/AudioAnchor/README.md

 # AudioAnchor
-A C# Unity3D Audio management component
+A C# Unity3D Audio management component by e-sarkis.